 Put another way: Durang’s Broadway success has come for what certainly ranks as one of his comfiest, least outrageous, least ferocious — basically, least Durangian efforts.
 That won’t be a drawback for people coming to V&S&M&S with no knowledge of Beyond Therapy or Laughing Wild.
 But it’s a little disconcerting that amid all the hosannahs that greeted V&S&M&S, no one seems to have asked: What has happened to the American Moliere?
 Where did all that bite (and all the pain behind it) go?

-The one scene in which some teeth come out is the rant Vanya finally unleashes in the second act.
+The one scene in which a few sharp teeth come out is the rant Vanya finally unleashes in the second act.
 We’ve been expecting some sort of outburst from the likable, repressed sadsack, but Vanya’s tirade is prompted by young Spike texting on his cellphone.
-So what we get is a kind of off-topic complaint about all those multi-tasking young’uns not paying proper respect to the adult activities going on around them.
+As a result, what we get is a kind of off-topic complaint about all those multi-tasking young’uns not paying proper respect to the adult activities going on around them.
 I sympathize; I have a 23-year-old daughter.
 But his argument is already an over-familiar display of curmudgeonliness.
 It’s going to date this play very quickly.

 What’s worse, the rant leads into a nostalgic reverie for — of all things — the gentler, more communally-shared, family days of The Ed Sullivan Show.

 One doesn’t begrudge Durang any well-earned mellowing, any happiness that’s come his way.
-But to turn to extolling the comfy habits of the boomers’ black-and-white-TV, Cold-War era seems a strangely safe, even self-consciously cliched choice, not to mention a historically and intellectually doubtful one.
+But to turn to extolling the comfy habits of the boomers’ black-and-white-TV, Cold-War era seems a strangely safe, even self-consciously cliched choice.
+Not to mention, it’s a historically and intellectually doubtful one.
 African-Americans, women and gays, to name three groups, might not view the period with such rose-colored blinders.
-And all this might be plain even to theatergoers unfamiliar with the playwright’s earlier razor work.
+And the oddness of this nostalgia might be apparent even to theatergoers unfamiliar with the playwright’s earlier razor work.

 So.
 It’s taken this long to explain my concerns about Durang’s play and to get around, finally, to extolling the Players’ exemplary production.
 It’s rare, for instance, to find such seamless casting on a local stage.
 Diana Sheehan has been playing steely grande dames and faded divas in such shows as Grey Gardens — so slipping into a sardonic caricature like Masha feels effortless.
 She just ups the imperiousness and self-pity a little as Masha blithely bulldozes everyone around her.
 As Sonia, Wendy Welch has the role of a lifetime: It lets her be woebegone, bitter, deadpan funny and even vengefully glamorous.
-Her second-act impersonation of Maggie Smith at the Oscars in 1978 is one of those occasions when a performer’s delight in a role is infectious.
+Her second-act impersonation of Maggie Smith at the Oscars in 1978 is a full-out delight.

 Which leaves Bob Hess.
-Vanya is probably the best showcase Hess has had in years, and if he doesn’t have that little, put-upon brittleness, that extra edge he needs at first (he’s a little too likable), he, too, seems to be thoroughly enjoying his time on stage.
-He gets laughs just by coming out dressed as ‘Doc,’ and his second-act rant — even as the validity and wisdom of Durang’s argument are questionable — is not just a tirade, he makes it heartfelt, and that goes a long way to selling it.
+Vanya is probably the best showcase Hess has had in years, and if he doesn’t have that little, put-upon brittleness, that extra edge he needs at first (he’s just so likable), he, too, seems to be thoroughly enjoying his time on stage.
+He gets laughs just by coming out dressed as ‘Doc,’ and his second-act rant — even as the validity and wisdom of Durang’s argument are questionable — is not just a tirade.
+He makes it heartfelt, and that goes a long way to selling it.

 Directed with assurance by B. J. Cleveland, the Players’ V&S&M&S is accomplished precisely because it plays as if it’s ‘no big deal’ — from Clare Floyd Devries’ handsome set to all the solid performances.
-While the Players’ house style has tended toward the campy, juicy and over-emphatic, this is a case where — even with all of Durang’s comic contrivances — the actors seem utterly at home.
-They make much of the silliness feel real, and thus, funnier (despite the fact that a number of theatergoers, inevitably, don’t pick up on the Chekhov jokes, so there are the occasional pauses where the laughter should go).
+While the Players’ house style has tended toward the campy, juicy and over-the-top, this is a case where — even with all of Durang’s comic contrivances — the actors seem perfectly at home in this silliness.
 It says a lot about the Durang comic method that a scene in which both Sonia and Masha howl about how miserable they are (top photo, above) is one of the break-out funnier ones here.
-“Nothing is funnier than unhappiness,” to quote Samuel Beckett in Endgame, “I’ll grant you that.”
+“Nothing is funnier than unhappiness,” goes Samuel Beckett’s famous line in Endgame, “I’ll grant you that.”